jmunixusers/presentations/Systemd.md

 [systemd](https://www.freedesktop.org/wiki/Software/systemd/) is an init daemon for Linux that is used on many distributions (such as Arch Linux, Debian, and RHEL).
-It significantly changes the way that daemons have been started in the past. systemd leverages unit files, declarative configuration files for a service; in the past, shell scripts were often used to start a daemon.
+It significantly changes the way that daemons have been started in the past. systemd introduces the concept of "unit files," which are declarative confirguations with a standard syntax that are a significant departure from the previous practice of using arbitrary shell scripts to start daemons.
 It incorporates easy ways to do things like specifying the environment for a service or limiting the syscalls that can be made by processes started by the service. systemd also provides a ton of helpful CLI commands to analyze the state of your system.

 ## CLI commands